A Guide To Conducting A Website Safety Check

 How Your Website Can Be Attacked

-Here are the most common forms of attacks you’ll want to be aware of and protect yourself against:
+Here are the most common forms of attacks and hazards you’ll want to be aware of and protect yourself against:

 - DDoS — This type of attack will flood your site with traffic and service requests, which will overwhelm your site and bring it offline.